lijun99/altar2-documentation/docs/cuda/Static.rst

 Forward Model Application
 -------------------------

-When analyzing the results, you may need to run the forward model once for the obtained mean, medium, or MAP model, or a synthetic model, to produce data predictions and compare with data observations.
-For the static model, it is straightforward: obtain the mean model (vector), read the Green's function (matrix), and perform a matrix-vector multiplication with numpy.
+When analyzing the results, you may need to run the forward problem once for an obtained mean, medium, or MAP model, or a synthetic model, to produce data predictions and compare with data observations.
+For the static model, it is straightforward: obtain the mean model (vector), read the Green's function (matrix), and perform a matrix-vector multiplication.

-AlTar2 also provides an option to run the forward modeling only instead of the full-scale simulation, with a slightly modified configuration file.
+AlTar2 also provides an option to run the forward problem only instead of the full-scale Bayesian simulation, with a slightly modified configuration file.
 Please follow the steps below.

 The first step is to prepare a model file, e.g., ``static_mean_model.txt``, including a set of parameters (a vector of :math:`N_{param}` elements), and copy the file to the input directory - the ``case`` directory.
 To obtain the mean model from the simulations, see :ref:`Static Model Utilities` below.

-The second step is to modify the configuration file, e.g, ``static.pfg``, by adding the following settings under ``model`` configuration, (for convenience, we rename it to ``static_forward.pfg``.)
+The second step is to modify the configuration file, e.g, ``static.pfg``, by adding the following settings under ``model`` configuration,

 .. code-block:: none